-Great Cities, with several of its partners, has released seven reports over the last month on topics including empowerment of women experiencing domestic abuse, a statewide profile of groups doing racial equity work, impacts of COVID on youth joblessness, conditions affecting immigrant communities, neighborhood profiles on Pilsen and Puerto Rico Town, and water recycling.
+Great Cities, with several of its partners, has released eight reports over the last month on topics including empowerment of women experiencing domestic abuse, a statewide profile of groups doing racial equity work, impacts of COVID on youth joblessness, conditions affecting immigrant communities, neighborhood profiles on The Western Suburbs, Pilsen, and Puerto Rico Town, and water recycling.

 We had the great pleasure of working with Mujeres Latinas en Acción, the longest standing Latina-led organization in the country, on their first ever position paper, ¡Actívate!
 A community-data driven guide to help Latinas and their families thrive.
 Based on a survey, focus groups, and a community assessment, the report provides insights on immigrant justice, economic justice, women’s health, and gender-based violence.
 The GCI team was led by Norma Hernandez, who has since been elected to the Illinois State House of Representatives representing the 77th District.
 Look for information on Mujeres’ website about their 50th Anniversary celebration on June 16, 2023.